elliahu/atmosphere/README.md

 ```
 If you have troubles building, see Troubleshooting section bellow

+## Customized (low-end, high-end) builds
+If you are running the code on a low-end hardware (eg. laptop with integrated GPU), you can define a `CLOUD_RENDER_SUBSAMPLE` macro (eg. by uncommenting line in `CMakeLists.txt` at the bottom and rebuilding, or adding `-D CMAKE_CXX_FLAGS="-DCLOUD_RENDER_SUBSAMPLE"` option to the configuration command).
+This will significantly improve performance by only updating every 16th pixel each frame but it comes at a cost of ghosting clouds.

+If you are running the code on a high-end hardware, you can define a `HIGH_QUALITY_CLOUDS` macro (eg. by uncommenting line in `CMakeLists.txt` at the bottom and rebuilding, or adding `-D CMAKE_CXX_FLAGS="-HIGH_QUALITY_CLOUDS"` option to the configuration command).
+This will render clouds at higher fidelity settings used for captures.
+The rendering will than become much more GPU power demanding.

+Both options adjust cloud rendering as it is the heaviest operation of the whole atmosphere rendering.

 # Running
 First of all, shaders need to be compiled using the `compile_shaders.py` script.
 Run the following command:
 ```bash